Another Gaudi Masterpiece in Barcelona

 {{ticket-block-triple}}

-Visitors can immerse themselves in the UNESCO World Heritage Site.
-From the moment you arrive, it’s evident that this is no ordinary property.
+From the moment you arrive at the UNESCO World Heritage Site it’s evident that it's not an ordinary property.
 The elaborate ironwork on the gates sets the stage for the visual feast that awaits inside.

 As you enter, the interplay of light and dark spaces immediately captivates you, each enhancing the other in a delicate balance.
 Gaudí’s vibrant use of colour brings it to life, while his masterful manipulation of natural light creates dynamic interactions with both shadowed and illuminated spaces, something that most of us just wouldn't even think of!
-If this is your first time at aa Gaudí creation, it will likely mark the beginning of a newfound appreciation for his work.
+If this is your first time at a Gaudí creation, it will likely mark the beginning of a newfound appreciation for his work and visits to other properties in Barcelona!

-Wandering through the interconnected rooms, visitors will see different aspects of Gaudí’s genius - from the opulent use of wood and stained glass to the symbolic elements seamlessly woven into the architecture.
-The center-piece of Palau Güell is the central hall with its parabolic dome, an awe-inspiring blend of engineering and artistry.
+Wandering through the interconnected rooms, you see different aspects of Gaudí’s genius - from the opulent use of wood and stained glass to the symbolic elements seamlessly woven into the architecture.
+The centrepiece of Palau Güell is the central hall with its parabolic dome, an awe-inspiring blend of engineering and artistry.

-Gaudí is often hailed as the father of Catalan Modernism, infused Palau Güell with his distinctive architectural style.
-The construction spanned a decade, from 1886 to 1896, with subsequent modifications continuing until 1906 when this masterpiece was finally complete.
+Gaudí, who is often hailed as the father of Catalan Modernism, infused Palau Güell with his distinctive architectural style.
+The construction spanned a decade, from 1886 to 1896, with subsequent modifications continuing until 1906 when the 'masterpiece' was finally complete.
 Initially designed as a residence, the palace eventually became a focal point for artistic expression and cultural gatherings.

 As the 20th century progressed, Palau Güell faced neglect and deterioration.
 Restoration efforts began in the 1980s which aimed to preserve the physical structure and showcase the historical and artistic significance.
-Today, Palau Güell is a meticulously preserved time capsule that allows visitors to step back in time and witness the grandeur of a bygone era.
-Recognised as a UNESCO World Heritage Site in November 1984, it remains a testament to Gaudí's genius and is open to the public.
+Palau Güell is now a meticulously preserved time capsule that allows you to step back in time and witness the grandeur of a bygone era.
+Recognised as a UNESCO World Heritage Site in November 1984, it remains a testament to Gaudí's genius.

 One of the distinctive features of Palau Güell is its innovative use of space and light.
-Gaudí's love of organic designs, inspired by nature, is reflected in the palace’s seamless integration of form and function.
-The façade is adorned with intricate ironwork, a hallmark of Gaudí's style, while the interior boasts a series of interconnected rooms designed to facilitate the flow of light and air.
+Gaudí's love of organic designs which were inspired by nature, is reflected in the palace’s seamless integration of form and function.
+The façade is covered with intricate ironwork, which is a hallmark of Gaudí's style, while the interior boasts a series of interconnected rooms that were designed to facilitate the flow of light and air.

 Gaudí's creations often contain symbols, and Palau Güell is no exception.
-The palace features motifs from nature, religious symbolism, and the incorporation of the owner's family symbols.
-The rooftop chimneys, sculpted into fantastical shapes resembling warriors and knights, are a prime example of Gaudí's symbolic storytelling.
+The palace features motifs from nature, religious symbolism, and the incorporation of the owner's family crest.
+The rooftop chimneys which are sculpted into fantastical shapes resembling warriors and knights, are a prime example of Gaudí's symbolic storytelling.

 Summer Opening Hours (1st April - 30th September):